Maths Terminology (KS1 & KS2): How to Teach Primary School Pupils Mathematical Terms So They Can Use Them Accurately

 The maths terminology we use in the classroom has wide implications for pupil’s learning at KS1 and KS2.
 Here we look at some of the confusions that can arise in mathematical terms and how you can ensure that you and your pupils share a common maths language and vocabulary

-With such a vast number of teaching methods on show in classrooms, it has never been more important to ensure that as teachers our language is as accurate as possible when talking and teaching Maths terminology to our KS1 and KS2 pupils.
+With such a vast number of teaching methods on show in classrooms, it has never been more important to ensure that as teachers our language is as accurate as possible when talking and teaching maths words and phrases to our KS1 and KS2 pupils.

-How we use KS2 Maths terminology in the classroom
+How we use KS2 mathematical terms in the classroom

 There are four basic language abilities, and each one is also widely used in Maths.